samithaheanthenna/-double-submit-cookies-pattern/README.md

-# double-submit-cookies-pattern
+# Double Submit Cookies Pattern

-This repository contains the Double Submit Cookies Pattern sample implemented to overcome the CSRF attacks
+This implementation show how we can use Double Submit Cookies Pattern as a prevention mechanism to avoid CSRF Attacks.